HelloClarice/ClariceNet/README.md

 The system we put in place works like this

 #Car
-  Sensors + Buttons on the dash + LCD hooked to Arduino Arduino interfacing with an XBee shield
+* Sensors + Buttons on the dash + LCD hooked to Arduino
+* Arduino interfacing with an XBee shield

 #Pit
-  XBee shield connected to Raspberry Pi
+* XBee shield connected to Raspberry Pi
-  WiFi dongle connected to Raspberry Pi configured as access point iPad running Status Board connected to Raspberry Pi access point
+* WiFi dongle connected to Raspberry Pi configured as access point
+* iPad running Status Board connected to Raspberry Pi access point

 ![Status Board](/statusboard.jpg)

+#Usage
+Pit can monitor sensors in real time and communicate to drivers by typing a question on the iPad.
+Driver sees question show up on the LCD in the car and responds with "YES" or "NO" by pressing a button on the Left or Right of the wheel to acknowledge it.
+Additionally, the driver can press more buttons on the dash to reflect current situations or problems which are immediately reflected on the status board with blinking leds.
+Pit can acknowledge reception by pressing the corresponding buttons.

+#Codebase
+* Pi: webpi, python
+* Arduino: ...

 For more info on our team
 https://www.tumblr.com/blog/raceclarice#